 REFORMS IN THE BANKING INDUSTRY:

 Years of government-directed lending has presented Chinese banks with large amounts of non-performing loans often.
 The PBOC has encouraged banks to diversify their portfolios by increasing their services to the private sector and individual consumers.
-Other areas of reform often cited were the need for improved credit management systesm, bank personnel training, and improvements and upgrades to banks IT infrastructure.
+Other areas of reform often cited were the need for improved credit management systems, bank personnel training, and improvements and upgrades to banks IT infrastructure.

 In January 2006, a personal credit rating system was launched nationwide to be used to assess consumer credit risk and set ratings standards.
-This is an important move in developing China’s consumer credit industry, and increase bank loans to individuals.
+This system is an important move in developing China’s consumer credit industry, and increase bank loans to individuals.